GeneBO98/tradetally/README.md

 ## Deployment Options

 ### SaaS Platform
-Fully hosted solution at [tradetally.io](https://tradetally.io) with subscription plans starting at $19.99/month.
+Fully hosted solution at [tradetally.io](https://tradetally.io) with subscription at $8.00/month or $80/year.

 ### Self-Hosted
 Free, open-source deployment with all Pro features included.
 Perfect for: